QuinnPainter/SpotifyDownloader/README.md

 Use `pip install pyaudio` to install pyaudio.
-If using the win32api version, run 'pip install pywin32' This command requires [Visual Studio 2017 C++ Build Tools] (https://visualstudio.microsoft.com/downloads/) to be installed.
+If using the win32api version, run 'pip install pywin32' This command requires [Visual Studio 2017 C++ Build Tools](https://visualstudio.microsoft.com/downloads/) to be installed.

-If using the spotify API version, run 'pip install git+https://github.com/plamere/spotipy.git --upgrade' This is important, as running 'pip install spotipy' will not work.
+If using the spotify API version, run `pip install git+https://github.com/plamere/spotipy.git --upgrade` This is important, as running `pip install spotipy` will not work.
 The version in pip is outdated, and will not work.

 ### Usage